 - If a client wants a CSP switchover, it may be a hassle and time-consuming effort.

 - Specific tasks may require other third-party applications, increasing the total cost of provisioned services by a CSP.

-Another Forbes article, How to Avoid Common Emerging Anti-Patterns in Serverless Computing, suggests that many popular FaaS services such as AWS Lambda and MS Azure were in use as early as 2008.
-The article also suggests that an obvious problem in Serverless is that too many function calls may increase the cost of services unless users are careful with their requests.
+Many popular FaaS services such as AWS Lambda and MS Azure were in use as early as 2008.
+This was an obvious problem for serverless since too many function calls may increase the cost of services unless users are careful with their requests.

 - Cost Friendliness of Hosted Solutions: The absence of large investments in in-house infrastructure.

 - Agility: CSPs are designing systems that deliver solutions in short release cycles.